Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Pincher's Pro Tip

 While minimum coverage keeps you legal, consider higher limits to protect your assets.
-Many cheap car insurance options offer increased liability coverage for just $10–20 more per month.
+Many cheap car insurance options offer increased liability coverage for just $10–$20 more per month — a small price compared to the financial risk of an underinsured accident.

 Compare Car Insurance Rates in Ohio